-I’ve been known to spend a pretty penny on a Starbucks peppermint hot chocolate come Christmas time.
-However, I also love to make it at home.
+Some have been known to spend a pretty penny on a Starbucks peppermint hot chocolate come Christmas time.
+However, you can make it at home.

 The other day my husband brought home a box full of those packets of hot chocolate from the grocery store.
 He wanted to share it with the kids, bless his heart.
 I took one look at the ingredients and said, “No way, let’s make it ourselves.”
 Among the numerous ingredients (for something as simple as hot chocolate!) were corn syrup, hydrogenated oil, and sucralose.
 No thank you.

 Here are two simple and delicious recipes to make both at home while leaving out all the yucky stuff.
 (Note: these recipes DO contain sugar and are still a “treat.”
 However, they are still better for you than what you’ll buy in the store.
-I’m sure even healthier versions exist on the internet.)
+You may even be able to find healthier versions on the internet.)

-1/2 cup cane sugar (or other kind that you like to use)
+1/2 cup cane sugar (or another kind that you like to use)

 1 cup cocoa

 1 tsp salt

 1. Using a food processor KitchenAid KFP0922CU 9-Cup Food Processor with Exact Slice System, chop up your chocolate chips.
 You don’t want to turn them into a powder, just smaller chunks.
 Pour them in a bowl and set aside.